asdf-format/asdf/docs/asdf/extending/converters.rst

 `Converter.select_tag<Converter>` - an optional method that accepts a complex Python object and a list candidate tags and returns the tag that should be used to serialize the object.

+`Converter.lazy<Converter>` - a boolean attribute indicating if this converter accepts "lazy" objects (those defined in `asdf.lazy_nodes`).
+This is mostly useful for container-like classes (where the "lazy" objects can defer conversion of contained objects until they are accessed).
+If a converter produces a generator lazy should be set to ``False`` as asdf will need to generate nodes further out the branch to fully resolve the object returned from the generator.

 A simple example
 ================